cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 test set after 50 epochs.
 The model stopped improving significantly around there, so I stopped training.

-As you see, the results are close to perfect, though the accuracy of 98% means it's still not perfect...
+As you see, the results are pretty good, though the accuracy of 98% means it's still not perfect...